chijiokedavid23-droid/Websiteshaphar/replit.md

 This is a full-stack web application for Shaphargroup, a sustainable aviation fuel (SAF) company.
 The project is built as a marketing website showcasing the company's capabilities in HEFA Sustainable Aviation Fuel production, UCO refining, and global logistics operations.
 The application features a modern, responsive design with smooth animations and a professional corporate presentation focused on the aviation fuel industry.

 ## Recent Changes (August 2025)
+- **CONVERTED TO STATIC DEPLOYMENT**: Removed API routes to enable Static deployment instead of Reserved VM
+  - Removed server-side contact form API and SendGrid integration
+  - Contact form now uses mailto links for direct email client integration
+  - App is now pure frontend (React + static assets) suitable for Static deployment
+  - Significantly reduced deployment complexity and cost
-- **CRITICAL DEPLOYMENT ISSUE RESOLVED**: Fixed production server environment detection to prevent development mode on deployment
+- **DEPLOYMENT ISSUE RESOLUTION**: Fixed production server environment detection
-  - Implemented smart environment detection using file presence and multiple environment variables
+  - Implemented smart environment detection for hybrid development/production setup
   - Added comprehensive logging for deployment troubleshooting
-  - Ensured production server serves optimized static assets instead of development Vite code
-- **SendGrid Email Integration Completed**: Fully implemented professional email functionality
-  - Added HTML email templates with company branding
-  - Configured proper error handling and validation
-  - Ready for SendGrid sender verification (info@shaphargroup.com needs verification)
 - **Blog Content Updated**: Replaced "The Biodiesel Boom" article with new biofuel filling station image

 ## Previous Changes (January 2025)